rubys/showcase/app/views/docs/ops/Hosting.md

 I'm also testing deployment on [fly.io](https://fly.io/) which will allow me to deploy on servers around the word.
-The new site will be [smooth.fly.dev](https://smooth.fly.dev/), and is currently deployed at the following sites: ATL, DFW, IAD, MIA, and ORD.
+The new site will be [smooth.fly.dev](https://smooth.fly.dev/), and is currently deployed at the following sites: ATL, DFW, IAD, MIA, ORD, and SEA.
 Events will automatically be hosted at the nearest site.
 Deployment to a new [region](https://fly.io/docs/reference/regions/) can be done in a matter of minutes.